The South Island Scenic Routes

 The 3 scenic routes in the South Island

 Break up your road trip in New Zealand by stopping in some pretty stunning places.
-The 3 South Island scenic highways are:
+Although there are tens of state highways in New Zealand, these are the three official South Island scenic highways are:

 - Inland Scenic Route 72